sodaliterocks/sodalite/README.md

 For bits of housekeeping, Sodalite also includes a few tools:

 * `sodalite-install-epiphany`<br />Installs Web (Epiphany); elementary's default browser.
-* `sodalite-set-hostname [hostname] [description]`<br />Sets the system hostname.
-* `sodalite-uninstall-gnome-apps`<br />Removes GNOME apps installed via Flatpak.
+* `sodalite-uninstall-gnome-apps`<br />Removes GNOME apps installed via Flatpak (as mentioned above).
 You'll be presented with a list of apps and given a choice whether you want to remove them all.
 Although they play nicely in Pantheon, they look extremely out-of-place.

-_The below scripts are ran as services: you should never need to run them manually unless you disable the service (which has the same name)._

-* `sodalite-generate-oem`<br />Generates the OEM file (`/etc/oem.conf`) to populate the _Hardware_ tab under _System_ in _System Settings_.
-This information comes from `dmidecode`, so if it looks messed up blame the manufacturer.
-* `sodalite-install-appcenter-flatpak`<br />Installs the AppCenter Flatpak repository, giving you access to the ever-grown "curated" apps for elementaryOS.
-Also installs a few apps from the repository included in elementaryOS.

-_The below scripts are run as autostart for the user: you should need need to run them manually unless you disable the autostart (which has the same name)._

-* `sodalite-plank-wrapper`<br />Launches Plank with a wrapper to correct default settings (and update them if the user never changes items).

 #### Removal